TWO STNM MEMBERS WIN THE 2018 STORYTELLING WORLD HONOR AWARD

 STNM MEMBER HOSTS KUNM SPOKEN WORD HOUR, 1st SUNDAY OF MONTH!

 STNM board member, Nash Jones, is hosting the popular KUNM Spoken Word Hour radio show on the first Sunday of each month.
-Nash hopes to bring a storytelling focus to his monthly Spoken Word Hour show.
-Here are the particulars of how you can tune in!
+Nash brings a storytelling focus to the monthly Spoken Word Hour show, selecting from storytellers across the country and at home.
+Here's how you can tune in!

 Spoken Word Hour Sundays, 8-9 pm